Detailed Review of Bedrock Rehabilitation and Nursing Center

 Federal regulators have slapped Bedrock Rehabilitation and Nursing Center with $161,000 in fines after discovering 44 violations at the 120-bed facility, Medicare’s rating system shows.
 The nursing home earned just 1 out of 5 stars in overall quality ratings.
 Daily nurse staffing at Bedrock averages 3 hours and 24 minutes per resident, falling behind Florida’s state benchmark…

-Bedrock is a 120-bed Medicare and Medicaid certified nursing home under for-profit ownership.
-It operates in Wisconsin, Kentucky, Florida, and Tennessee, providing post-acute and skilled nursing care.
-The facility offers physical therapy, stroke rehabilitation, wound care, swallowing therapy, respiratory care, and tracheostomy management.
-Services also include dental care, vision services, dietary planning, and a hospice program.
-The staff includes certified therapists and specialized nurses working 24 hours a day.
+Bedrock is a 120-bed, for-profit nursing home certified for both Medicare and Medicaid, with locations in Wisconsin, Kentucky, Florida, and Tennessee.
+The focus here is post-acute and skilled nursing care, which shows up in the clinical services on offer: physical therapy, stroke rehabilitation, wound care, swallowing therapy, respiratory care, and tracheostomy management.
+Round that out with dental care, vision services, dietary planning, and a hospice program, and you have a facility built for medically involved recovery.
+Certified therapists and specialized nurses are on hand around the clock.

 The facility's medical programs include physical therapy, stroke rehabilitation, specialized wound care, VitalStim® therapy for swallowing disorders, respiratory care, and tracheostomy management.